FraunhoferIWES/foxes/docs/source/index.rst

 .. image:: ../../Logo_FOXES.svg
     :align: center

+.. versionchanged:: 1.2.1
+    The `FarmResultsEval` output now makes a difference between the two states contraction methods `mean` and `weights`.
+    Only the latter includes the states weights when summing the results, so please check your code whenever you are using this class.

 .. versionadded:: 1.2
     :ref:`Command line applications <Command line applications>` that can run *foxes* from yaml file input, simply by `foxes_yaml imputs.yaml` or `foxes_windio inputs.yaml` - no Python script needed.